-The Franklin-Folger chart is an early map of the Gulf Stream.
-Courtesy of the Library of Congress.
-As the documentation prepared by the OE program proves, OE has itself, and more often in partnership, generated impressive successes in science (for example, in discovery of new species and of unexpected locations of outgassing methane); mapping (for example, in parts of the Arctic Extended Continental Shelf); education (through innovative use of telepresence multiplying the number of young Americans experiencing exploration); and politics and diplomacy (for example, in unprecedented joint programs exploring Indonesian waters).
-The quantity of success in relation to cumulative expenditure through the OE program's first decade (about \$185 million in direct expenditures) motivates continuation.
-Moreover, the present panel finds the work of the Ocean Exploration program is unfinished.
+As the documentation prepared by the Ocean Exploration Program proves, Ocean Exploration Program has itself, and more often in partnership, generated impressive successes in science (for example, in discovery of new species and of unexpected locations of outgassing methane); mapping (for example, in parts of the Arctic Extended Continental Shelf); education (through innovative use of telepresence multiplying the number of young Americans experiencing exploration); and politics and diplomacy (for example, in unprecedented joint programs exploring Indonesian waters).
+The quantity of success in relation to cumulative expenditure through the Ocean Exploration Program's first decade (about \$185 million in direct expenditures) motivates continuation.

+Moreover, the present Panel finds the work of the Ocean Exploration Program is unfinished.
 For example, vast areas of the Arctic and Eastern Pacific remain unexplored.
 Vast volumes of midwaters of the deep ocean, Earth's largest habitat, also remain unexplored.
 And new technologies and sensors make revisiting areas that were explored with older approaches fresh and urgent.
 Immense areas of the U.S. ECS and EEZ have still not been mapped in a contemporary way, much less systematically sampled.

 Since Benjamin Franklin took measurements of what he called the Gulf Stream on his transatlantic crossings in 1775 to 1776 and published the first map of it in 1785, ocean exploration has been part of American greatness and spirit.
 May ocean exploration continue as an inspirational and fruitful part of the American experience.
-(Pictured at right) Taxonomically reliable map of observations of marine life showing unexplored Arctic (red means many records, blue few, white none)